 Erected in The Globe was London’s first theater built by and for actors.
-As one of seven shareholders in the company that commissioned it (not to mention the company’s chief playwright), Shakespeare probably had some say in the theater’s design.
+Shakespeare probably had some say in the theater’s design.
+He wrote many of his plays, from Julius Caesar on, with this venue in mind.

 Old Furniture From 'Street Life in London', by John Thomson and Adolphe Smith: "At the corner of Church Lane, Holborn, there was a second-hand furniture dealer, whose business was a cross between that of a shop and a street stall.